shreyas-jk/Simple-Perceptron-Javascript/README.md

 For wrong predictions or say for difference in values, the data points are printed in "RED".
 (Just to make it more interactive)

+"Train Me!" button allows users to iterate the learning and prediction process and finally reach at a point where all predictions are correct.